prody/ProDy-website/tutorials/nmwiz_tutorial/nmwiz.rst

 Changing and Editing Modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+The active mode is represented by arrows starting at the atom locations and pointing in the direction of motion.
+The top pane of the NMWiz window contains tools for changing some of the basic features of the displayed mode.

 Active mode and color
 """""""""""""""""""""

-Active mode can be changed using the drop down menu or :guilabel:`<=` and :guilabel:`=>` buttons.
-Changing the active mode will hide previously generated depiction.
-Newly depicted mode will have a distinct color.
+The active mode can be changed using the drop down menu or incremented using the :guilabel:`<=` and :guilabel:`=>` buttons.
+Changing the active mode will hide previously generated depictions, and the newly depicted mode will be assigned a distinct color.

-Mode direction
+Mode scale and direction
-""""""""""""""
+""""""""""""""""""""""""

-NMWiz depicts normal modes as they are read from the input file, but :guilabel:`+/-`
+Mathematically, each mode's sign is arbitrary.
+NMWiz depicts normal modes as they are read from the input file, but the :guilabel:`+/-` button changes the mode's sign, inverting its direction.
+The size of the arrows can be adjusted using the :guilabel:`Scale by` or :guilabel:`RMSD` controls.
+  * **Scale by**: The first number is the inverse of the mode frequency, and the second is a real-valued scaling factor that may be incremented or decremented using the adjacent buttons.
+The :guilabel:`+/-` button controls the sign of the scale factor.
+By default, NMWiz scales all modes to 2 Angstroms RMSD.
+    * **RMSD**: Arrow length can be adjusted to show a specified displacement along the active mode.
+The sum of squares of the arrow lengths will be the square of the specified RMSD.

+Atom selections
+"""""""""""""""

+Arrows are drawn for selected atoms.
+You can enter any valid atom selection string to display arrows for a specific part of the molecule.

 Mode options